 However, there are other mobile payment platforms beyond the products of these two companies and although they are not as popular, these other mobile payment systems are still commonly used in China; these include Union Mobile Pay, 1qianbao, and JD Bank Mobile Wallet.

-Chinese mobile payment systems, especially, Alipay and WeChat Pay use Quick Response (QR) codes to enable transactions from one party to another.
-Depending on the merchant or business, QR codes can work in two ways;
+Chinese mobile payment systems use Quick Response (QR) codes to enable transactions from one party to another.
+Depending on the merchant or business, QR codes can work in two ways:

 The best thing about QR code-enabled payments is that they can work on any smartphone.
 Unlike Near Field Communication (NFC) which requires NFC technology-enabled phones and is used by Apple Pay and Samsung Pay, QR payments just require internet connectivity to work.